polar-app/polar-app/web/js/browser_tabs/README.md

             - using React context to determine which PDF I'm working with
             - NOT using documents with IDs and just using classes
             - updating the PDF.js CSS

+    - ObservableStore.tsx is our main issue now.
+The problem is that the callbacksFactory is being called each time, which is basically a hook, but it's being reloaded each time for some reason...

+        - maybe I have to React.useMemo on it???